nhutdh1103/FoodiGo/README.md

   4. Start the Apache Server and MYSQL services in XAMPP control panel.
   5. Open any browser, and run localhost/phpmyadmin.
   6. IN phpMyAdmin, Create a new database with the "New" Button on the left.
-  7. Name the new database as "foodigo" and click Create.
+  7. Name the new database as "goceries" and click Create.
-  8. Select the newly created "foodigo" database.
+  8. Select the newly created "goceries" database.
   8. Click on the "Import" tab at the top.
   9. Choose the 'goceries_final.sql' script and click "Go" to import the database.

 Running the Website:
-  1. run localhost/FoodiGo/mainPage.php in any web browser (Recommended: Safari or Chrome).
+  1. run localhost/FoodiGo/FoodiGo/mainPage.php in any web browser (Recommended: Safari or Chrome).
   2. Refer to the User's Guide for the detailed usage and functionalities of our website.
   3. Refer to the video walkthrough of the website to understand the entire usage flow, from account sign up to checkout of shopping cart.